aantarioo/ProVet-Filament-Laravel/README.md

 # ProVet

-ProVet is a web application for managing a veterinary clinic, built with Laravel and powered by Filament for the admin panel and Spatie Roles & Permissions for user role management.
+ProVet is a web application for managing a veterinary clinic, built with Laravel and powered by Filament for the panel and Spatie Roles & Permissions for user role management.

 # ✨ Features